Eine kleine Nachtmusik

 Eine kleine Nachtmusik (Serenade No. 13 for strings in G major), K. 525, is a 1787 composition for a chamber ensemble by Wolfgang Amadeus Mozart (1756–1791).
-The German title means "a little night music".
-The work is written for an ensemble of two violins, viola, cello and double bass, but is often performed by string orchestras.
-The serenade is one of Mozart's most famous works.
+The German title means "a little night music" and is one of the most famous classical music pieces.

-Composition, publication, and reception
+The reasoning behind this piece is unknown.
+The extant piece contains four movements: Allegro, Romance, Menuetto, and Finale.
+However, one of the movements is now believed to be lost.

+Background

-The serenade was completed in Vienna on 10 August 1787, around the time Mozart was working on the second act of his opera Don Giovanni.
-It is not known why it was composed.
-Wolfgang Hildesheimer, noting that most of Mozart's serenades were written on commission, suggests that this serenade, too, was a commission, whose origin and first performance were not recorded.
+The serenade was completed in Vienna on 10 August 1787, around the time when Mozart was working on the second act of his opera Don Giovanni,.
+It is not known why he composed it, nor is it known whether it was performed in his lifetime.
+Wolfgang Hildesheimer, noting that most of Mozart's serenades were written on commission, suggests that this was a commission whose origin and first performance were not recorded.